Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Q.02What is GPQA-Diamond and why is it important?+

 GPQA-Diamond is the diamond subset (198 questions) of the GPQA (Google-Proof QA) benchmark, focused on the highest-quality, most-discriminating questions in physics, biology, and chemistry.
 The questions are written by domain experts to be Google-resistant: a non-expert with internet access cannot solve them in 30 minutes.
-Frontier models in 2026 score around 75 percent on GPQA-Diamond; the gap to expert-human performance (around 65 percent for graduate-level domain experts) has now closed and reversed for the strongest models.
+It is one of the most discriminating graduate-science reasoning benchmarks in active use; for current per-model standings, consult the benchmark's official results rather than a reprinted score.

 Q.03What is ARC-AGI-2 and what does it measure?+

 ARC-AGI-2 is the second-generation Abstraction and Reasoning Corpus from François Chollet, released in 2024.
 It contains visual abstract-reasoning puzzles that test pattern recognition, generalisation, and abstract reasoning in ways that are difficult to game with memorisation.
-Frontier models in 2026 score around 25-35 percent on the public set; humans score around 80-90 percent.
-The benchmark is the cleanest test of pattern-reasoning generalisation in the field, and the headroom to human performance is substantial.
+It remains one of the benchmarks with the largest reported gap between models and humans, which is its value: it identifies a capability deficit other benchmarks are saturating away.
+For current standings see the ARC Prize leaderboard.

 Q.04How does Humanity's Last Exam compare to GPQA-Diamond?+

 GPQA-Diamond tests graduate-level reasoning in three sciences (physics, biology, chemistry); HLE tests frontier-difficulty reasoning across mathematics, sciences, classical languages, philosophy, and other expert domains.
-GPQA-Diamond is more focused; HLE is broader.
-Current frontier scores GPQA-Diamond ~75 percent and HLE ~22-26 percent, which means GPQA-Diamond is closer to saturation and HLE has more headroom.
-Quote both for serious frontier-reasoning claims.
+GPQA-Diamond is more focused; HLE is broader and has more headroom.
+Quote both for serious frontier-reasoning claims, taking each score from the benchmark's own published results under a disclosed harness.

 Q.05Are math benchmarks (MATH, AIME) reasoning benchmarks?+

 Yes, with caveats.
 MATH (12,500 competition-math problems) and AIME (American Invitational Mathematics Examination) are reasoning benchmarks in the sense that they require multi-step mathematical reasoning.
 They are also somewhat narrower: a model can do well on MATH or AIME by being strong on competitive-mathematics-style problems specifically.
-For broader reasoning evaluation, GPQA-Diamond and HLE are more representative; for mathematics-specific claims, MATH and AIME are the canonical benchmarks.
+MATH is broadly saturated for frontier models; AIME's per-year sample is small, so noise is consequential.
+For broader reasoning evaluation, GPQA-Diamond and HLE are more representative.

 Q.06What about BIG-Bench Hard?+

 BIG-Bench Hard is a 23-task subset of the original BIG-Bench evaluation suite, focused on tasks where 2022-era models scored below human baseline.
 It covers logical deduction, causal reasoning, formal fallacies, and other reasoning-flavoured tasks.
-The subset has been partially saturated by 2026 frontier models; many tasks now exceed human baseline.
-BIG-Bench Hard remains useful as a multi-task reasoning sanity check but is less frequently the headline number for frontier comparisons.
+Much of the subset is now partially saturated by frontier models, so it remains useful as a multi-task reasoning sanity check but is less frequently the headline number for frontier comparisons.

 GPQA and ARC-AGI Deep DiveHumanity's Last ExamMMLU-ProFull Benchmark ReferenceBenchmark ContaminationChatbot ArenaWhat Benchmarks Miss